An in-depth interview by Lenny Giteck, publisher and editor

 First, let me address the impact of BDS [Boycott, Divestment, Sanctions, a Palestinian-led movement] on campuses.
 Institutions of higher learning are supposed to be places where you explore a lot of different points of view.
 People are free to be highly critical of Israel, and that’s fine.

 But BDS organizations go way beyond that.
-Typically, they try to get the student government to approve a resolution calling for divestment from Israeli universities, companies, products, American companies that work with Israel, and so forth.
+Typically, they try to get the student government to approve a resolution calling for divestment from Israeli universities, companies, and products, plus American companies that work with Israel, and so forth.

 I believe student governments have no business adopting their own foreign policy positions.
 The point of student government is to look out for the welfare and interests of the students on campus.
 The BDS movement abuses the true purpose of student government.